 All players must register for tryouts in order to be considered for an MTA team.
 This includes players who are injured or unable to attend.

 Minnesota Thunder Academy is committed to providing high-quality youth soccer that is accessible to everyone.
-Financial Assistance covers registration fees only; team expenses, including but not limited to coaching fees, indoor training rental fees and tournament fees, are the responsibility of the applicant.
+Financial Assistance covers registration fees only; team expenses, including but not limited to coaching fees, travel expenses, indoor training rental fees and tournament fees, are the responsibility of the applicant.
 MTA shall uphold the following guidelines:

 1. Inclusion.
 If at all possible, no qualified player should be denied participation on a team due to financial hardship.

 2. Partial Payment.
 MTA shall collect and the responsible adults (parents and/or guardians) shall pay a discounted club registration fee for players receiving financial assistance.